collocations.org

 a fatal heart attack

-VERB + ATTACK
+VERB + attack

-experience, have, suffer (from)
+experience, have, suffer, suffer from

 He suffers from attacks of anxiety.